Skip to main content

 #

-How to drink: With water and ice, alongside mezedes.
+How to drink: Always with water, always with ice, always alongside food (meze).
 Never on an empty stomach.
+That way leads to regret.

 Tsipouro (tsee-POO-roh)